-(a) incorporation of additional unique and/or threatened vegetation types and habitats currently not represented into the Garden,

-(b) conserving adjacent habitats through integrated land use planning in order to minimize impacts on the sense of place or conservation value of the Garden, or

-(c) incorporation of additional natural habitat that can serve as useful biodiversity corridors for wildlife both inside and outside the Garden (e.g. SANBI approved in 2011 acceptance of an offer from Silverstar Casino to incorporate, under a 99-year lease agreement, a portion of 9.31 ha of land (Erf 645) into the Walter Sisulu NBG).
+- (a) incorporation of additional unique and/or threatened species, vegetation types and habitats currently not represented into the Garden, - (b) conserving adjacent habitats through integrated land use planning and/or available protection mechanisms in order to minimize impacts on the sense of place or conservation value of the Garden, or - (c) incorporation of additional natural habitat that can serve as useful biodiversity and climate adaptation corridors for flora and fauna, both inside and outside the Garden (e.g. SANBI approved in 2011 acceptance of an offer from Silverstar Casino to incorporate, under a 99-year lease agreement, a portion of 9.31 ha of land (Erf 645) into the Walter Sisulu NBG).

 Opportunities may exist to assist establish satellite gardens near existing botanical gardens in partnership with local communities.
-These satellite or outreach gardens are often established as a joint effort between SANBI's Conservation Gardens & Tourism Division and the Biodiversity Education and Empowerment Directorate, and form an important part of SANBI's outreach programme contributing to both horticulture and education skills development.
+These satellite or outreach gardens are often established as a joint effort between SANBI's National Botanical Gardens Division and the Biodiversity Education and

+Empowerment Directorate, and form an important part of SANBI's outreach programme contributing to both horticulture and education skills development.